Ronald Blue Trust Inc. Sells 8,387 Shares of The TJX Companies, Inc. (NYSE:TJX)

 TJX Companies Dividend Announcement

-The firm also recently declared a quarterly dividend, which will be paid on Thursday, November 30th.
-Investors of record on Thursday, November 9th will be given a dividend of $0.3325 per share.
+The firm also recently announced a quarterly dividend, which will be paid on Thursday, November 30th.
+Investors of record on Thursday, November 9th will be given a $0.3325 dividend.
+This represents a $1.33 dividend on an annualized basis and a yield of 1.49%.
 The ex-dividend date is Wednesday, November 8th.
-This represents a $1.33 dividend on an annualized basis and a yield of 1.49%.
-TJX Companies’s dividend payout ratio (DPR) is currently 39.00%.
+TJX Companies’s payout ratio is presently 39.00%.

-In other TJX Companies news, CEO Ernie Herrman sold 45,000 shares of TJX Companies stock in a transaction dated Thursday, August 17th.
+In other TJX Companies news, CEO Ernie Herrman sold 45,000 shares of the firm’s stock in a transaction on Thursday, August 17th.
 The shares were sold at an average price of $89.04, for a total value of $4,006,800.00.
-Following the completion of the transaction, the chief executive officer now directly owns 642,098 shares of the company’s stock, valued at $57,172,405.92.
-The sale was disclosed in a filing with the Securities & Exchange Commission, which can be accessed through this link.
-In other news, Chairman Carol Meyrowitz sold 64,817 shares of the business’s stock in a transaction that occurred on Tuesday, August 29th.
+Following the sale, the chief executive officer now owns 642,098 shares of the company’s stock, valued at approximately $57,172,405.92.
+The sale was disclosed in a legal filing with the SEC, which is available through this hyperlink.
+In other news, CEO Ernie Herrman sold 45,000 shares of TJX Companies stock in a transaction dated Thursday, August 17th.
+The shares were sold at an average price of $89.04, for a total transaction of $4,006,800.00.
+Following the sale, the chief executive officer now owns 642,098 shares of the company’s stock, valued at approximately $57,172,405.92.
+The sale was disclosed in a legal filing with the Securities & Exchange Commission, which is available at the SEC website.
+Also, Chairman Carol Meyrowitz sold 64,817 shares of TJX Companies stock in a transaction dated Tuesday, August 29th.
 The shares were sold at an average price of $91.13, for a total transaction of $5,906,773.21.
-Following the completion of the transaction, the chairman now directly owns 135,050 shares of the company’s stock, valued at $12,307,106.50.
-The transaction was disclosed in a filing with the Securities & Exchange Commission, which can be accessed through the SEC website.
-Also, CEO Ernie Herrman sold 45,000 shares of the business’s stock in a transaction that occurred on Thursday, August 17th.
-The shares were sold at an average price of $89.04, for a total transaction of $4,006,800.00.
-Following the transaction, the chief executive officer now directly owns 642,098 shares of the company’s stock, valued at $57,172,405.92.
+Following the sale, the chairman now directly owns 135,050 shares in the company, valued at approximately $12,307,106.50.
 The disclosure for this sale can be found here.
-Insiders sold a total of 114,014 shares of company stock valued at $10,291,303 in the last three months.
-Company insiders own 0.13% of the company’s stock.
+Insiders have sold a total of 114,014 shares of company stock worth $10,291,303 in the last 90 days.
+0.13% of the stock is owned by company insiders.

 The TJX Companies, Inc, together with its subsidiaries, operates as an off-price apparel and home fashions retailer in the United States, Canada, Europe, and Australia.
 It operates through four segments: Marmaxx, HomeGoods, TJX Canada, and TJX International.
 The company sells family apparel, including footwear and accessories; home fashions, such as home basics, furniture, rugs, lighting products, giftware, soft home products, decorative accessories, tabletop, and cookware, as well as expanded pet, kids, and gourmet food departments; jewelry and accessories; and other merchandise.